 CONAN: Let's go next to Jessica, Jessica with us from Kalamazoo.

 JOHN: Hi, Jessica, how are you?

 JESSICA: Oh my goodness, I cannot believe that I am speaking to Elton John right now.
 I adore your music, sir, and I really, really appreciate your activism.
-I have a family member who I love very much who is HIV positive, and I've not been able to, I guess, breech the subject with her.
+I have a family member who I love very much who is HIV-positive, and I've not been able to, I guess, breach the subject with her.
 I believe that she knows that I'm aware, and I've been aware for a few years.

 And you know, when I found out that she was positive, it really upset me, and I wrote research papers on it, and I really tried to talk to other people about the stigmatization.
 And I just realized recently that I've never spoken to her about it directly.
 And I guess my question is: Is there an eloquent way to go about discussing this with somebody, because it is so personal and so stigmatized?

 JOHN: I think talking to her about it is the best thing you could possibly do.
 Without conversation, without one human being talking to another about something, I think she will be grateful.
 She might be a little embarrassed to start with, but she has no need to be embarrassed whatsoever, and if you talk to her on a friendly level and a concerned level and give her empathy, I think it will be an enormous relief for her.